qwertie/home/misc/Atlas-Shrugged-summary.md

 > "People think that a liar gains a victory over his victim.
 What I've learned is that a lie is an act of self-abdication, because one surrenders one's reality to the person to whom one lies, making that person one's master, condemning oneself from then on to faking the sort of reality that person's view requires to be faked. [... tonight] you set me free, you saved us both, you redeemed our past. [...]
 Now I'll tell you what it was that you wanted to tell me — because, you see, I know it and I accept: somewhere within the past month, you have met the man you love, and if love means one's final, irreplaceable choice, then he is the only man you've ever loved."

 > "Yes!"
 Her voice was half-gasp, half-scream, as under a physical blow, with shock as her only awareness.
-"Hank!— how did you know it?"
+"Hank! — how did you know it?"

 > He smiled and pointed at the radio.
 "My darling, you used nothing but the past tense."